 3. The Gastronome’s Paradise: PERU

 Peru’s capital, Lima, is fast earning a reputation as the definitive foodie’s playground.
 Its various forms of ceviche are a particular attraction.
 There are hundreds of excellent restaurants to explore.
 Many of them Michelin-starred, and cookery classes are a great option for the couple who loves to cook together!
 Throw in countless opportunities for treks, water sports and ancient history tours, and this is definitely one of the best ethical honeymoon destinations for an active young couple.

 This elegant hotel is located in Lima’s creative heart, in the quieter district of Barranco.
 As well as making a great base from which to explore local art galleries and a stroll along the promenade with its views of the Pacific Ocean, the hotel’s acclaimed chef Oscar Velarde and his team serve up mouth-watering Peruvian inspired meals – and are fully equipped to cater for even the most stringent of royal dietary requirements.

 For the newlyweds looking to soak up some of Peru’s remarkable history, this hotel, located in the Sacred Valley of the Incas, is an ideal base.
-It’s close enough for to explore the area’s history and scenery while being just off the main tourist drag, giving couples some all-important peace and quiet they’ll no doubt be craving after wedding madness.
+It’s close enough for to explore the area’s history and scenery while being just off the main tourist drag.
+It allows couples some all-important peace and quiet, they’ll no doubt be craving after wedding madness.

 4. The Safari-Lover’s Favourite: ZAMBIA